dmx-systems/dmx-documentation/docs/user.rst

 When choosing a related item from the list you can control whether to also "focus" them or not (as illustrated in the following two figures):

 1. When you click anywhere onto a list item, it is revealed and the focus switches (Figure 1).
-2. When you click on *the icon* of a list item you add it to the selected view without switching focus (Figure 2).
-So, clicking only the icon of a related item allows you to add a number of other related items in this list to the selected view.
+2. When you click on *the icon* of a list item you add it to the selected topicmap without switching focus (Figure 2).
+So, clicking only the icon of a related item allows you to add a number of other related items in this list to the selected topicmap.

 .. figure:: _static/related-tab-reveal-and-select.png